 This means that if the user is using a desktop or mobile, the image can automatically adjust to the size of the site itself.
 It can be automatically adjusted to the size of the device.

 11. Add images to your Sitemap

 If you add your images to a Sitemap, search engines greatly increase the likelihood of crawling and indexing your images.

-As a result, you can get a lot of site traffic from image search on Google.
-It is important to have a sitemap for good results in search engine.
+As a result, you can get a lot of site traffic from an image search on Google.
+It is important to have a sitemap for good results in search engines.